graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 ### Input Object Custom Deserializers (aka resolver)

-You can now add code to `InputObjectGraphType` derivatives to build an object from the collected
+You can now add code to `InputObjectGraphType` descendants to build an object from the collected arguments.

 (todo: update title, update description, discuss what happens if exceptions are thrown, add sample)